-Homework will be assigned, in accordance with School Board Policy, and students will be held accountable for homework assignments.
+Homework will be assigned, and students will be held accountable for homework assignments.
 Teachers will maintain records of homework assignments (e.g., grades and/or frequency of completion).
-Homework in a particular content area will be included in calculating that content area grade for a 9-week period and will represent between 5-10% of the 9-week grade.
+Homework in a particular content area will be included in calculating that content area grade for a 9-week period and will represent between 5- 10% of the 9-week grade.